open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 The Spring Starter is now stable, which means that it is ready for production use.

-- **Support for GraalVM**: The Spring Starter is fully compatible with GraalVM native compilation.
+- **Support for GraalVM**: The Spring Starter is compatible with GraalVM native compilation.
 - **Logs, metrics, and traces** are stable and will not change in a way that breaks existing users.